 Personal Injury Lawsuits Must Be Filed On Time

-Generally, the time to bring a personal injury lawsuit in Oklahoma is two years from the date of the injury.
+Generally, the time to bring a personal injury lawsuit in Oklahoma is two years from the date of the personal injury accident.
 There are some instances though, where it is only one year or less.
-There are circumstances where a lawsuit against a governmental entity, for example, a city or county, must be filed in less than a year.
+There are circumstances where a lawsuit against a governmental entity, for example, a city (like Oklahoma City) or county, must be filed in less than a year.
 Therefore, it is important to determine how long you have to file your claim or lawsuit.
 Depending on your situation, we will advise you of the deadline to file your lawsuit.